How to Beat the Peanut Butter Raise and Master Your Performance Review

 I want to share a mistake I made early in my career.
 I assumed that if I just worked hard and kept my head down, the company would eventually notice and pay me.
 I spent three years waiting for a promotion that never came because I didn’t ask for it.
 Because I was “low maintenance,” my manager focused his budget on the people who were more vocal.
 I was a victim of my own silence and it cost me thousands of dollars in lost wages.

 Once I realized that I had to be my own advocate, everything changed.
 I started documenting every win and bringing them to my manager every month.
 This made it impossible for him to ignore my value when the merit increase cycle arrived.
 I stopped being the person who received a peanut butter raise and started being the one who got the max percentage.
-Cap Puckhaber is telling you that the “quiet professional” often gets the quietest paycheck.
+I suggest that the “quiet professional” often gets the quietest paycheck.

 How to Negotiate Salary with HR Like a Pro